ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr plan-upgrade`
 {: #bx_cr_plan_upgrade}

-Upgrades you to the standard plan.
+Upgrades you to the standard plan for the region that you're logged in to.

 For more information about plans, see [Registry plans](/docs/services/Registry?topic=registry-registry_overview#registry_plans).